 It 5am, and of course you are up!
 As an entrepreneur these 5am, 4am (or my personal favorite: 2am) wake up call times quickly turn into regular patterns.
 The two little demons, "Fear" and "Worry," are quite happy to push that buzzer for you today.
-As an entrepreneur, over time you will develop the stamina to…Continue
+As an entrepreneur, over time you will develop the stamina to simply use these nasty little wake-up calls as a way to…Continue

 I placed a candidate recently who was struggling about how to give proper notice to his employer.
 He is an incredibly loyal person who was terrified that he was letting his manager, team, and company down after spending the last six years trying to impress, support, and inspire them.
 He asked me for many different drafts of resignation letters, advice on whether he should take his boss/team…Continue

 This is the time of the year best spent reflecting on the year passed, On our various successes, on our family, on our chosen career, and to re-commit to the coming year, thankful that for us there will be a tomorrow and a second chance to make the all important first-impression.